Unified Modeling Language Code Generation from Diagram Images Using Multimodal Large Language Models: Discussion

 \subsection{Avenues for Further Study}

 The BLEU metric has been a foundational tool for evaluating code generation; however, its reliance on syntactic $n$-gram matching may limit its applicability for UML tasks, where visual fidelity and structural relationships are also critical.
-CodeBLEU extends BLEU by incorporating abstract syntax tree (AST) analysis and data flow consistency, aligning evaluations more closely with functional correctness.
+CodeBLEU extends BLEU by incorporating abstract syntax tree analysis and data flow consistency, aligning evaluations more closely with functional correctness.
 However, its current design focuses on traditional programming languages such as Python or C \citep{2020codebleu}.
 Exploring how similar techniques might be adapted for UML tasks could open avenues for aligning evaluations with textual and visual aspects.
 Furthermore, approaches such as pass@k, which evaluates correctness across multiple outputs, and frameworks such as EvalPlus, which uses mutation-based testing to identify potential model vulnerabilities \citep{NEURIPS2023_43e9d647}, present interesting opportunities for advancing UML evaluation methods by integrating textual and diagrammatic assessments.

 Emerging multimodal models such as LLaVA-NeXT \citep{liu2024llavanext} and LLaVA-OneVision \citep{li2024llavaonevision}, which incorporate advanced OCR, multi-resolution processing, and cross-modal knowledge transfer, offer promising directions for improving UML automation by better handling various types of diagram and maintaining accuracy at varying resolutions.
-Similarly, expanding datasets to include a broader range of UML types, such as class diagrams \citep{rumbaugh1991object}, and leveraging synthetic and real-world examples, could enhance model generalization and robustness while reducing overfitting \citep{zoph2020rethinking}.
-These avenues highlight the potential for future exploration into developing efficient, scalable, and broadly applicable UML automation tools that balance computational efficiency with usability.
+While our experiments centered on LLaVA-based models, we acknowledge the importance of incorporating additional benchmark models to broaden the comparative landscape.
+Our primary objective was to demonstrate the feasibility of using a multimodal LLM for large-scale UML code generation.
+Within this scope, LLaVA-1.5 at both 7B and 13B scales proved sufficient for validating our approach.
+Nevertheless, including models such as Deepseek R1 \citep{deepseekai2025}, Claude, or CogVLM in future work would offer a more comprehensive perspective on architectural differences, visual reasoning capabilities, and generalization.